divyanshu2003singh/fam-bot/README.md

 We welcome contributions to Fam Chatbot!
 If you have suggestions, found a bug, or want to add new features, please open an issue or submit a pull request.
 See the CONTRIBUTING.md file for details.

-**License:**

-This project is licensed under the MIT License.

-**Deploying:**

-You can deploy Fam Chatbot to platforms like Heroku or AWS for wider accessibility.
-Check out the DEPLOYING.md file for instructions.

-**Enjoy!**

-We hope you find Fam Chatbot useful!
-Let us know what you think and how you'd like it to be improved.

-Remember, the best README is the one that best serves your project and users!